bsdci/handbook/features/jail-config.md

 When reading existing jails from disk, the currently used configuration storage format is automatically detected and continued to be used when saving changes.
 The most recent format seen on a host defines the format that iocage will use to create new jails with, which is neat when updating hosts that are maintained by an existing installation.

-Note: Sceptical users may use libiocage with existing jails without modification of the format.
+Note: Sceptical users may use libioc with existing jails without modification of the format.
 A later migration will upgrade the whole jail to the most recent format, but besides the absence of some newer features there is no reason to migrate a jail at all.

 ### Configuration Properties